-6 Things That Can Cause Bright Yellow or Green Pee
+6 Things That Can Cause Bright Yellow or Green Pee, from Urologists

 Do you have bright yellow, neon yellow, or green pee?
-Here are a few reasons why this can happen and what it means.
+Here are a few reasons this can happen, and what it means.

 Do you have neon yellow or green urine?

-You turn to flush the toilet and do a double-take.
-Your pee is not exactly the pale-yellow shade that you’ve come to expect.
-What gives?
+You turn to flush the toilet and do a double-take—your urine is not exactly the pale-yellow shade you’ve come to expect.
+What’s going on?

-While urine is usually pale yellow, it can be other colors occasionally, including bright yellow pee or even neon green pee, explains Elizabeth Kavaler, MD, a urologist at Lenox Hill Hospital in New York City.
-(Here’s a urine color chart that can help shed light on what they mean.)
+Elizabeth Kavaler, MD—a double board-certified urologist and uro-gynecologist who is the director of Total Urology Care in New York City—says while urine is usually pale yellow, it can occasionally present as other colors, including bright yellow pee or even neon green pee.
+(Here’s a urine color chart that can help shed light on what those shades mean.)

 Where does urine come from, anyway?

-After the kidneys filter the blood to remove waste and excess fluid, it produces urine that goes through the ureters, into the bladder, and finally through the urethra (the tube that carries urine out of the body).
+After the kidneys filter the blood to remove waste and excess fluid, the urinary tract produces urine that goes through the ureters, into the bladder, and finally through the urethra (the tube that carries urine out of the body).

-Urine should be pale yellow, clear, and free of clouds or particles, Dr. Kavaler says.
-It is mostly water, but it also contains salts such as sodium, potassium, chloride, uric acid, and urea.
+Dr. Kavaler says urine is mostly water, but it also contains salts such as sodium, potassium, chloride, uric acid, and urea.
+It should be pale yellow, clear, and free of clouds and particles.

-However, urine isn’t always yellow, according to Marisa Clifton, MD, assistant professor of urology and the director of women’s health at the Brady Urological Institute at Johns Hopkins Medicine in Baltimore, Maryland.
+However, urine isn’t always yellow, says Marisa Clifton, MD, assistant professor of urology and the director of women’s health at the Brady Urological Institute at Johns Hopkins Medicine in Baltimore, MD.

 Why does my urine look neon yellow?